'Green in black Silesia' IZABELLA FRANIEL

 The black hills towering over the rust belt area of Silesia are equally black in spring, summer and autumn.
 Only in winter merciful snow covers the heaps of slag and scorched rocks.
 On hot days winds lift clouds of dust and sprinkle it over thickets and building making them look just like the heaps it came from.
 The unsettling black is rarely disturbed by shy green silhouettes of birches.
 The view of a solitary tree in the vast blackness is hypnotizing in its sadness and dread.
 It is a picture of a birch grove that a man seeks in this dusty place.

 It is not easy to by a birch on the heap.
 A young seedlings must resist high temperature of the ground, higher than in a wood.
 It cannot wither despite the fact the rain water immediately flows to the bottom of the heap, and winds with sun together, dry the precious drops of water.
 It cannot die when its roots reach deep into the solution of heavy metals.
 It really does not matter that it is smaller and modest when compared to trees growing in fertile, shaded glades.
 Does the will of survival lie in its steadfast character or maybe in its genes?
-We need thousands of strong seedlings as the heaps filled with toxic waste require dense vegetation urgently.
-So what a birch must be like to survive and thrive in this inhospitable place?

 So what a slag heap must be like to let the birches stay alive?